St Mary’s – an outstanding school for academic achievement

 Outstanding academic ‘attainment’ at St Mary’s

 Our raw results are well above national averages.
+Our attainment 8 score for 2017/2018 is 55.
+In real terms, this can be explained as the following.
 This year, 82% of students achieved Grade 4 (C equivalent) or above in English and maths combined, and 67% achieved Grade 5 (B equivalent) or above.
 In fact, over 28% of all grades in GCSE English and maths were Grade 7 (A equivalent) or above.
 Over the past three years, the average Grade 4 or above (A*-C) pass rate for those studying the separate sciences of biology, physics and chemistry has been 98%, with an average of 58% of students achieving Grade 7 (A*-A grades) across all three subjects.
 This year, 83% of students obtained Grade 4 or above in religious education, 42% at Grade 7 or above, with 33 pupils achieving Grade 9.
 Results in all other optional GCSE subjects were outstanding too, with 80% of all entries in new GCSE courses at Grade 4 or above, compared to 66% nationally.
 In fact, the vast majority of subjects achieved Grade 4 and Grade 7 pass rates considerably above the national average.
 In addition, 49% of pupils achieved the EBacc measure by securing Grade 4 or above in English, maths, two sciences, a modern foreign language and either history or geography, with 38% of pupils achieving this at Grade 5 or above in these subjects.
 With a Level 2 pass rate of 91%, vocational subjects were also very successful.
 In fact, 32% of all vocational grades were Distinctions or above.

 Outstanding academic ‘progress’ at St Mary’s